StateMapper/StateMapper/documentation/manuals/templates/INSTALL.tpl.md

    *Disclaimer: all ```smap``` calls require root login because PHP requires to be executed with the same user as the Apache server to be able to read-write files correctly.*

-10. Open a browser, navigate to http://localhost/statemapper/ and follow the instructions.
+10. Open a browser, navigate to http://localhost/statemapper/ and follow the instructions to setup the database.

 11. RECOMMENDED: Edit ```config.php``` and change the constants according to your needs (follow the instructions in comments).